DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/15 Edit Appointments.md

 * Add new appointments

-* Change text and date fields in the details form

-* Change start and end time zones in the details form
+* Update appointments in an edit form

-* Rese the appointment's rectangle to change the duration
+* Resize an appointment to change its duration

-* Drag the appointment's rectangle to change start and end dates
+* Drag and drop an appointment to reschedule it

-* Remove appointments with the help of the appointment's tooltip.
+* Remove appointments

-All of these operations - except time zone changing and appointment's dragging and resizing on iOS and Android - are enabled.
-To change the default settings, use the [editing](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/editing/) object.

-In this step, we will disable drag appointments' dragging and enable time zone editing.
-For this, we will set the **editing**.[allowDragging](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/editing/#allowDragging) to `false` and editing.[allowTimeZoneEditing](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/editing/#allowTimeZoneEditing) to `true`.

-[note] The **Scheduler** displays appointment's time zone only when **editing**.**allowTimeZoneEditing** is `true`.
+Edit operations are enabled by default.
+To disable an individual operation, assign **false** to its property in the [editing](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/editing/) object.
+In this tutorial, we use the [allowDragging](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/editing/#allowDragging) property to disable appointment drag-and-drop.

 ---
 ##### jQuery